 - Kanetake (金竹), or golden bamboo used for everyday chasens

-- Kurotake (黒竹), a black-coloured bamboo preferred by the Mushanokojisenke school
+- Kurotake (黒竹), a black-colored bamboo preferred by the Mushanokojisenke school

 - Shichiku (紫竹), or purple bamboo a variety of Kurotake.